 Steve is a tenacious and passionate lawyer, who personally oversees each client’s individual case.
 He is committed to his community and donates a significant amount of time and resources to various charitable organizations, including Home Instead Senior Care, Seniors on a Mission, and other various senior advocate organizations.

-Steve is married with two daughters.
+Steve has two daughters.
 In his free time, he enjoys hiking, exercise, and traveling.